John Denver: Alaska, the American Child

 Alaska, the American Child is a documentary by John Denver.
-The filmed was funded heavily by John Denver but received some assistance from ABC.
-The film was designed to gather support in Congress for H-39, which would have classified 95 million acres of federal-owned land in Alaska as parks and wildlife refuges.
+The film was funded primarily by Denver but received some assistance from ABC.
+The film was intended to garner support in Congress for H-39, which would have classified 95 million acres of federally-owned land in Alaska as parks and wildlife refuges.

-In the documentary, he travels through the State, showcasing its natural beauty, and the people who call Alaska home including Alaska Natives and bush pilots.
+In the documentary, Denver travels through the state, showcasing its natural beauty and the people who call Alaska home including Alaska Natives and bush pilots.
 He starts the documentary off, and ends it, with the song "American Child".
 Two other songs of his are included in the documentary.